FAFSA

 When can I complete the FAFSA?

 The Free Application for Federal Student Aid (FAFSA) typically opens October 1 of each year.
 The FAFSA requires tax information from 2 years prior tax returns.
-For example, the 2021-2022 FAFSA requires 2019 tax information and the 2022-2023 FAFSA requires 2020 tax information.
+For example, the 2024-2025 FAFSA requires 2022 tax information.

 When can I expect to hear about my financial aid offer?